IBE160/SG-Gruppe-3-Kun/docs/epics.md

 # Epics & Stories for ibe160

-This document breaks down the requirements from the PRD into actionable epics and user stories.
+This document breaks down the requirements from the PRD into actionable epics and user stories, incorporating specific design patterns from the UX Specification and technical decisions from the Architecture.

 ---